Treating Oncologic Emergencies

-A cancer emergency department is among the unique features of the new Arthur G. James Cancer Hospital and Richard J. Solove Research Institute, opening in 2014.
+A cancer emergency department is among the innovative features of the new Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute (OSUCCC – James).

-“The cancer ED will provide specialized emergency oncology care,” says Thomas E. Terndrup, MD, professor and chair of Emergency Medicine.
+“The cancer ED will provide specialized emergency oncology care,” says Thomas E. Terndrup, MD, professor and chair of the Department of Emergency Medicine.
 “Those who arrive with a trauma or heart attack will be treated in the Wexner Medical Center ED, coordinated when appropriate with their cancer history and James staff.”

-ED physicians trained in oncology will staff the department, along with a dedicated team of nurses.
-They will be expert in treating such oncologic emergencies as treatment-associated infections, tumor lysis syndrome, surgical problems such as bowel or kidney obstruction, or pain or weakness due to brain tumors or spine metastases.
+ED physicians trained-up in oncology will staff the department, along with a dedicated team of nurses.
+They will be expert in treating such oncologic emergencies such as treatment-associated infections, tumor lysis syndrome, surgical problems such as bowel or kidney obstruction, or pain and weakness due to brain tumors or spine metastases.

 “Additional diagnostic or treatment services will be available just an elevator ride away in The James,” says Goldberg, who is also professor of Medicine in the Division of Hematology and the Klotz Family Chair in Cancer Research.

-The department will be open 24 hours a day, seven days a week, will have a capacity of 15 patients, and it will have a waiting room designed for patients with compromised immunity.
+The department, will be open 24 hours a day, seven days a week, will have a capacity of 15 patients and an internal waiting room designed for patients with compromised immunity.